 The best overall ball that they offer right now is the Babolat Gold Championship.
 It is one of their most expensive offerings, but it provides a very unique option that plays just a little bit differently than other balls out there.

-Still, it’s a very durable ball, and one that to try out to get a feel for how it plays.
+Still, it’s a very durable ball that needs to be tried out to get a feel for how it plays.
 Some people have fallen in love with this ball, and want to use it as often as possible.

 - Very durable